fsaiyed9879/fsaiyed9879.github.io/_posts/2025-07-01-Machine-Learning.md

 Machine Learning is truly everywhere these days, driving decisions from our online browsing to big financial choices, all thanks to the explosion of real-time data that helps these systems learn and get smarter day by day, while also increating ethical issues and spread of misinformation (Schwab, 2016).
 This past 12 weeks, I have really delved deep into the world od ML, tracing its journey from foundational ideas (Bishop, 2006) and core statistical principles (Crawford, 2006) right up to the cutting-edge applications like deep learning in social computing (Zhao & Li, 2018).
 What really struck me is both the exciting oppornity ML brings to the data world but also the serious challenges that come with relying on such algorithms.
 I explored how big data, ML, and AI all fit together in today's vast data landscape.
 Now, i have a much clearer picture of ML's huge potential to reshape industries (Metcalf; 2024; WEF; 2025), the specific skills needed to master this field and crucially the ethical pitfalls we must discuss (BBC News, 2020).

 References:
 BBC News.
 (2020) 'Facebook sued over Cambridge Analytica data scandal', BBC News, 16 March.
 Available at: [https://www.bbc.co.uk/news/technology-54722362] (Accessed: 20 October 2025).
+(Accessed: 20 October 2025).

 Bishop, C. (2006) Pattern Recognition and Machine Learning.
 New York, NY: Springer.
+(Accessed: 20 October 2025).

 Crawford, S. L. (2006) 'Correlation and Regression', Circulation, 114(9), pp. 2083–2088.
+(Accessed: 20 October 2025).

 Metcalf, G.S.
 (2024) 'An Introduction to Industry 5.0: History, Foundations, and Futures', In: Nousala, S., Metcalf, G., Ing, D. (eds) Industry 4.0 to Industry 5.0.
 Translational Systems Sciences, vol 41.
 Singapore: Springer.
+(Accessed: 20 October 2025).

 Schwab, K. (2016) The Fourth Industrial Revolution.
-Geneva: World Economic Forum
+Geneva: World Economic Forum (Accessed: 20 October 2025).

 World Economic Forum (WEF) (2025) The Future of Jobs Report 2025.
 Available at: https://www.weforum.org/publications/the-future-of-jobs-report-2025/ (Accessed: 20 October 2025).

 Zhao, X. and Li, C. (2018) 'Deep Learning in Social Computing', In: Deng, L., Liu, Y. (edns) Deep Learning in Natural Language Processing.
 Singapore: Springer, pp. 255-288.
+(Accessed: 20 October 2025).

 **Unit 2 - Exploratory Data Analysis**
 This unit introduced me with EDA practically, where I performed data analysis on the Auto-MPD dataset provided online in a csv format.
 I uploaded this data into google colab to identify data completeness and estimate skewness & kurtosis.
 I plotted a bunch of visuals to present back results of my EDA.
 It proved a great strating point especially given the simplicity of the dataset I was using, allowing me experiment.